-Pursuant to disclosure guidelines under the FRB's Regulation YY, M&T is also disclosing summary stress test results for its wholly-owned principal FDIC insured depository subsidiary, Manufacturers and Traders Trust Company ("M&T Bank").
+Pursuant to disclosure guidelines under the FRB's Regulation YY, M&T is also disclosing summary stress test results for its wholly-owned principal FDIC insured depository subsidiary, M&T Bank.

 M&T Bank and its consolidated subsidiaries hold approximately 99% of M&T's total assets.
-Given the proportional size of M&T Bank in relation to the consolidated entity, substantially all of M&T's pre-provision net revenue, losses, and balance sheet changes are derived from M&T Bank.
-As a result, M&T Bank's capital ratios are impacted largely in the same way as those for M&T. Table 2 represents M&T Bank's capital ratios under the Supervisory Severely Adverse Scenario.
+Given the proportional size of M&T Bank in relation to the consolidated entity, PPNR and loan losses for M&T Bank are affected by the same factors as M&T, and capital actions for M&T Bank in this hypothetical scenario are determined in accordance with M&T's capital governance.
+Table 2 represents M&T Bank's capital ratios under the Supervisory Severely Adverse Scenario.